IIIF/website/source/community/groups/framework.md

 ## Updates

-This document is a Living Document and as such will change over time to accurately reflect the practice of the IIIF Community and Consortium. *Last updated: 13 January 2017*
+This document is a Living Document and as such will change over time to accurately reflect the practice of the IIIF Community and Consortium. *Last updated: 17 September 2018*

 ## IIIF Community and Communications Contact